If you’re reading this, then you already know that to purchase medical marijuana in the state of Arizona you need an MMJ

-- The online application cost for qualifying patients is $150 for either an initial or a renewal identification card (though some qualifying patients may be eligible to pay $75 if they currently participate in the Supplemental Nutrition Assistance Program).
+- The online application cost for qualifying patients is $150 for either an initial or a renewal identification card (though some qualifying patients may be eligible to pay $75 if they are a SNAP participant).

 - $200 for an initial or a renewal registry identification card for a designated caregiver.
 (A caregiver must apply for a new card for every patient under their care, for a maximum of up to five patients).

 - $500 for an initial or a renewal registry identification card for a dispensary agent.